Roenbaeck/sim-loyalty/README.md

 ### Local Usage
 Simply open `index.html` in your web browser.
 No installation or build process required!

+### Quick Start with Presets

+1. Select a preset from **Presets & Saved Sets** dropdown
+2. Choose: SaaS Startup, E-commerce, Mobile App, or Enterprise B2B
+3. Charts update automatically - explore and modify as needed

-### Basic Usage
+### Manual Setup

 1. **Set Monthly Acquisition**: How many new customers you acquire each month
 2. **Define Retention Segments**:
    - Set the percentage split (must sum to 100%)
    - Set monthly churn rate for each segment
-3. **Run Simulation**: Adjust duration and click "Update Charts"
+3. **Run Simulation**: Click "Run Simulation" to see results

 ### Advanced: Fit to Real Data

 1. Click "🎯 Fit Model to Data"
 2. Paste your retention percentages (one per month, starting at 100%)
-3. Click "Run Fit" to automatically calculate optimal segment parameters
+3. Click "Fit Parameters" to automatically calculate optimal segment parameters
-4. Review the fitted values and adjust manually if needed
+4. Your actual data appears as **light blue dots** on the retention chart
+5. Compare the fitted model (blue line) with your actual data visually

+### Save Your Work

+1. Configure your parameters (manually or via curve fitting)
+2. Enter a name in "Save Current Parameters As"
+3. Click 💾 Save
+4. Load anytime from the dropdown - your fitted data is preserved!

 ## Use Cases